irnc/flow-by-experiment/README.md

 - parse phase
 - inference phase
+  - phase where type graph would be created from AST
   - traverse depth-first
   - learns about the code before making assumptions
   - flow constraint